gtuck/web3400-Course-Docs/PHP-Code-Examples.md

 **Accessing a Cookie**

 You can access cookies in PHP using the `$_COOKIE` superglobal array.
-Remember that a cookie will not be available until the next loading of a page on which the cookie is set.
+Remember that a cookie will not be available until the next page loading on which the cookie is set.

 ```php
  // Check if the cookie is set